anglinb/310-backend/README.md

 To get started, make sure you have Node `>= 7.6` installed to handle the `async/await` syntax and make sure you have `mongodb` running on the standard port.

+*Note* You will have to modify you `.env` file before all of the server functionality will work.

 ```
 git clone git@github.com:anglinb/310-backend.git
 cd 310-backend